LennyBoyatzis/hCardBuilder/README.md

 ```

 ###Less
-- I used less to take advantage of variables and nested syntax
+- I used less to take advantage of variables, nested syntax, and mixins

 ###Webpack
 - Selected webpack to build the project and take advantage of the webpack dev server